Basic Audio Troubleshooting

 You can also paste this into Chrome and make sure the correct audio device is set there as well (can also try to select the duplicate version of their headset): chrome://settings/content/microphone

-Another thing to try is clearing your cache and reinstalling the dialer by following the instructions here: How to Update Chrome, Clear Your Cache & Reinstall Your Dialer
+Another thing to try is clearing your cache by following the instructions here: How to Update Chrome and Clear Your Cache

 Few things can be as frustrating as unexpected drops in call quality.
 We understand that what is most important to you and your team is that you are able to make calls using Kixie free from any issues.
 However, for a variety of reasons, you may find that people you speak with report unsatisfactory call quality.
 If that is the case, then you may also be familiar with red banners on your Kixie dialer saying things like "Network Jitter", "Network Delay", and "Packet Loss"--all of which describe a state in your network that may produce drops in call quality.